DoernerD/dev_notes/matlab.md

 - Simulink Debugger: *Debug* -> *Breakpoints List* -> *Debug Model*.
 Then start the debugger in the GUI.
 Afterwards you can use the debugging commands in the MATLAB command window.

+## Stateflow

+In Stateflow you can define various signals, events and so on.
+To get an overview over all signals and define them you have two options (up to MATLAB 2019a).

+1.) *Model Explorer*, then navigate to the chart and have them there.
+2.) *View* -> *Symbols*, then you get the panel on the side.

+## Algebraic Loops

+Simulink has various ways to solve algebraic loops, either based on a *Trust Region* or *Line Search* algorithm.
+There can be cases, where one or the other fails.
+To set them manually, use

+   set\_param(*modelName*,'AlgebraicLoopSolver','LineSearch');

+This can help if the simulation doesn't converge because of algebraic loops (and you can't solve them otherwise).